Nordstrom Anniversary Sale 2019: Shop the Best Picks

-Nordstrom Anniversary Sale 2019: Shop the Best Picks From Ray-Ban, La Mer, Sam Edelman & More
+Nordstrom Anniversary Sale 2019: Shop the Best Picks From Steve Madden, Marc Jacobs, Supergoop! & More

-Ready, set, shop!
-The Nordstrom Anniversary Sale opened to the public earlier today and deals are flying fast.
+The Nordstrom Anniversary Sale opened to the public a few hours ago, and let’s just say our time has been consumed with online shopping!

-With massive discounts on brands we know and love, from beauty and fashion to home decor, these sales are the perfect opportunity to fill up your wardrobe (and redecorate your home!).
+Deals across categories make this Nordstrom’s biggest sale of the year, as prices on exclusive and full-price fashion, beauty and home products are dropped for a limited time.

-Snag last-minute summer basics as you move into August.
-We're loving Ray-Ban’s round sunnies and The Beachwaver pro curling iron to achieve effortless waves.
-Get ready for fall by scoring new drops like Sam Edelman’s knee-high boots and Ugg’s cozy pajama pants.
-Exclusive beauty deals from Dior, NARS, La Mer and many more will keep you glowing year round.
+We’re especially excited about discounts on the sleek SPANX faux leather leggings, the celebrity-approved, iconic Hunter rain boots and Meghan Markle’s beloved denim brand (duchess-approved jeans?
+Yes, please!).

 When Does the Sale End?